 If you have a wedding planner, they will undoubtedly advise you to put together a back-up plan in case of unforeseen rain showers or wind.
 Many backyard weddings involve tenting the reception area to help combat this issue.
 In addition to shielding guests from a surprise storm, tents also provide ambiance.
 Another fun idea to accommodate for the weather is to make your wedding programs into fans by simply adding a wooden handle to a thick cardstock.
-This is an especially helpful idea for hot summer wedding days.
+This is an especially helpful idea for a hot summer wedding day.

 Use Your Resources Wisely

 If your wedding is on a tight budget, to get simple but elegant DIY wedding decorations, visit your local thrift and antique stores to gather glass vases and candles.
 Use your thrifty finds to decorate your wedding reception tables and your DIY photo booth.
 Be sure to look for items with varying heights and widths to add more dimension to your tabletops.